vadik317/markdown-blog/README.md

 * Add the functionality for entry cards to have images
 * Make the site more friendly towards mobile devices
 * Remove the scrollbars
+* Change the default (before loading) theme to just be a placeholder saying "loading"

 </br>